avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 you learnt how to retrieve a single sequence from UniProt.

 Oftentimes, it is useful to retrieve several sequences from UniProt at once if you have a list of UniProt accessions.
-The R function "retrieveuniprotseqs()" below is useful for this purpose:
+The R function "retrieveseqs()" below is useful for this purpose:

 ::

-    > retrieveuniprotseqs <- function(seqnames)
+    > retrieveseqs <- function(seqnames,acnucdb)
       {
-         myseqs <- list() # Make a list to store the sequences library("seqinr")  # Load the SeqinR R package choosebank("swissprot")
+         myseqs <- list() # Make a list to store the sequences library("seqinr")  # Load the SeqinR R package choosebank(acnucdb)
          for (i in 1:length(seqnames))
          {
             seqname <- seqnames[i]